ANSWERING 12 FREQUENTLY ASKED QUESTIONS

 Many Theosophists around the world still have the mistaken notion that The Theosophical Society with its international headquarters at Adyar, India, is the only Theosophical organisation in the world or at least that it is somehow “central” or “superior” within the Theosophical Movement.
 This is not the case at all.

 It has been more than a century since there was just one Theosophical Society.
-There are today four main “branches” or “streams” within the Theosophical Movement.
+There are today four main “branches” or “streams” within the modern Theosophical Movement.

 “The Theosophical Society – Adyar” (including its American Section named “The Theosophical Society in America”) is only one of these and thus amounts to only ¼ of the Theosophical Movement at large.
 There are three unrelated international organisations using the name “The Theosophical Society,” all organisationally distinct and independent from one another.
 These are “The Theosophical Society – Adyar,” “The Theosophical Society – Pasadena,” and “The Theosophical Society – Point Loma.”